fatyogi/epever-upower-tracer/README.md

 Before compiling be sure to install the linux headers with `sudo apt-get install raspberrypi-kernel-headers`

-After installing the headers be sure to do `make` and `sudo make install`.
+After installing the headers - do `make` and `sudo make install` in the respective driver directory.
 The resulting `xr_usb_serial_common.ko` driver file will be moved to `/lib/modules/YOUR_LINUX_KERNEL_VERSION/tty/serial`.

 Reboot and enjoy!

 If all goes well you should see `ttyXRUSB0` when listing `ls -la /dev/ttyXR*`

+If you have more than one Exar USB-RS485 cable plugged in, you will see multiple `ttyXRUSB*` devices.
+Make sure you set the right device for your EPever in the configuration.
+The default is `/dev/ttyXRUSB0`.

 Device communications protocols
 ---------------------